Marker-Inc-Korea/KoNEFTune/README.md

 inputs['input_ids'] = None
 ### add noise to embeds
 ```
 You can apply above code, in your custom code.
+When use above code, you need to add this code maybe in ```trainer.py -> training_step' function```.

 # References
 [NEFTune github](https://github.com/neelsjain/NEFTune/tree/main)